-- Blood tests check your iron levels. - Hemodialysis patients may get iron supplements in the vein during dialysis treatments. - Peritoneal or home hemodialysis patients may take iron pills. - Home hemodialysis patients may need iron supplements given in the vein at the dialysis center.
+- Blood tests check your iron levels. - Hemodialysis patients may get iron supplements in the vein during dialysis treatments. - PD or home hemodialysis patients may take iron pills by mouth. - Home hemodialysis patients may need iron supplements given in the vein at the dialysis center.